19987file5/SSD/README.md

     ssd('BETA 2');
     ssd('New version', {color: 'red', position: 'left'}); // please use a `hex` color value to make a nice gradient in ribbon , other wise it will return a normal color without gradient.

-To displays he ribbon in Event's days , simply use `events` option .
+To displays the ribbon in Event's days , simply use `events` option.

 > the event's list:
+- `beta`  to display the ribbon all the times.
 - `ramadan` for Ramadan.
 - `aidF` for aid al fetr.
 - `aidA` for aid al audheya.
 - `indepen` for Sudan Independence Day.
 - `hijriE` for hijri new year.
 - `all` for all events above.

+Example:

+ssd('' , {events: 'ramadan aidF aidA' , position:'right' , color: '#ff00ff' });

+### NOTE!!

+You must add a empty ' ' in a text argument , even if you didn't use a custom text .
+Example:

+ssd('' , {//your options here});

+you must include the ssd.css file in your web page to styling your ribbon

+`<link rel="stylesheet" href="ssd.css" type="text/css" />`

+By **Shakir Abdo**
 Example:
 `ssd('' , {events: 'ramadan aidF aidA' , position:'right' , color: '#ff00ff' })`